CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 ### Automated Recurring Generation

-To increase the benefit and quality of synthetic data to the user, data that is current, or for future use, needs to be generated on a more regular basis.
-The proposed plan is quarterly.
+Automating the generation and loading of Synthea data will remove a lot of error-prone manual work and also help ensure that users are regularly receiving the benefits of the ongoing improvements to Synthea.
+This operation will be scheduled to run once per quarter.

   - Quarterly - Synthetic data will be generated with a set batch size using the up-to-date master branch of the Synthea codebase in a hosted cloud instance, along with the Synthea end-state properties file from the most recent generated batch, which is hosted in AWS S3.
 The end-state properties file is critical for making sure the next batch of Synthea data will not overlap with released Synthea data.